soarsmu/MutliBL/README.md

 * Step 3: Localizing buggy files
 * Step 4: Generating summary results

-# System testing within SOAR
-After you finishing the previous steps in MacOS, Ubuntu and Windows, you can execute `python test_multibl.py` (Only support MacOS and Linux), to see is there any exceptions raised.
-The programs will run in parallel and generate many messages.
-You may want to search for keyword, e.g. 'error', 'exception'.

 ## Results on open source projects
 |Project|| No. of reports  | Accuracy  |